-CHATZOPOULOS IASON - STENTOUMIS NIKOLAOS
+CHATZOPOULOS IASON (p3312322) - STENTOUMIS NIKOLAOS

 This document provides an overview of the implemented solution for the "Fair Digital Dice" web application.
 The system is designed to allow a user to play a fair and secure game of dice against a server, with a focus on security, user authentication, and cryptographic fairness.

+Prerequisites to run:

+WSL/Linux environment (we used ubuntu 22.04)

+Docker Desktop with docker compose (if on WSL, with WSL integration, 4.40.0 (187762))

+Build and Run:

+To build and run the application, navigate to the fair-dice-game directory of the deliverable and execute the compose script.
+This command will build the docker images and docker compose will create 3 containers, 1 for the database,1 one for nginx hosting the frontend of the application and finally 1 container for the backend of the application.
+If the script is invoked and any issues occur, adjust the permissions of the executables (chmod +x) and change the return carriages (e.g. dos2unix).

 Architecture and Technologies Used